Home / Physics / Newton’s Third Law

 Newton’s third law states that “If one object exerts a force on another object, then the other object exerts an equal and opposite force on the first object”.

 According to Newton’s third law, whenever two objects interact, they apply a force on each other.
 In other words, forces must always occur in pairs.
 These forces are known as action and reaction, and hence, another name for Newton’s third law is action-reaction law.
 Therefore, for every action, there is an equal and opposite reaction.
-Newton’s third law is applicable to bodies in rest or motion.
+Newton’s third law applies to bodies in rest or motion.

 Newton’s Third Law